runlevel5/ruby-journal-source/source/_posts/2013-08-27-learn-to-know-myself-better.markdown

 <!--more-->

 However today is special.
 When everyone's busy with hectic life, I am lying here, on the hospital bed waiting for the surgery.
-I have been admitted to hospital for 3 days, at the beginning the fear of surgery makes I anxious and scared.
-I felt like I was falling into a pool of mixed feelings in which I could not figure out how to get out of it.
-I really want to write down this very feeling but I feel powerless at my inability to express.
-On the day three, all the anxeties and anger seems gone, I felt very peaceful and calm, as if I truly reach my own point of solitude.
+I have been admitted to hospital for 3 days, at the beginning the fear of surgery makes me anxious and terrified.
+The urge to express what are going in my head drove me crazy and hopeless.
+I could not able to focus until the day three, on which all the anxeties seems gone, I felt very peaceful and calm, as if I truly reach my own point of solitude.
 I learn to be patient and accept things that I could not control and most importantly I learn to accept myself.

 I was born __different__.